top of page

 How Buyer’s Remorse Happens

-Most auction remorse comes from one of three things:
+Most auction remorse stems from one of three issues:

-• Inspect the property or have someone do it for you
+• Inspect the Property: Always inspect the property or have someone do it for you.
+This is crucial.

-• Review the auction terms and purchase agreement
+• Review Auction Terms: Go through the auction terms and purchase agreement carefully.
+Understand what you are agreeing to.

-• Decide your maximum bid ahead of time and stick to it
+• Set a Maximum Bid: Decide your maximum bid ahead of time and stick to it.
+This will help you avoid impulsive decisions.

 What Happens If You Try to Back Out

 Once a bid is accepted, a binding contract is formed.
-Buyer’s remorse is not a legal reason to cancel.
+Buyer’s remorse is not a legal reason to cancel your purchase.
+Depending on the terms of the auction, here’s what could happen:

-Walking away often creates more risk than simply closing.
+• Additional Damages: Additional damages or legal remedies may apply.
+Walking away often creates more risk than simply closing the deal.

 The Bottom Line